junxit/us-congress-code/title-47/chapter-5/sec-227a.md

 ### Definitions

 For definition of “Commission” as used in this section, see section 2 of div.
-P of of Pub.
+P of Pub.
 L. 115–141, set out as a note under section 155a of this title.